 T: +44 (0)20 7406 1641

-Jonathan also acts for landlords and tenants dealing with lease extensions claims, collective enfranchisements claims and landlord and tenant matters (including breaches of covenant, licenses, and rights of first refusal).
+Jonathan also specialises in acting for landlords and tenants dealing with lease extensions claims, collective enfranchisements claims and landlord and tenant matters (including breaches of covenant, licenses, and rights of first refusal).

 In 2017 Jonathan won the “Rising Star of the Year” award at the Modern Law Conveyancing Awards and was “Highly Commended” at the Enfranchisement and Right to Manage Awards.
-Jonathan has also been noted as a Leading Individual by the Legal 500 and is a key member of the property team which won the “Property Team of the Year” award at the Modern Law Awards 2017/2018.
-Jonathan was also named as the “Conveyancer of the Year” at the Modern Conveyancing Awards in both 2018 and 2019.
+Jonathan was also named as the “Conveyancer of the Year” at the Modern Conveyancing Awards in both 2018 and 2019 and was individually ranked by Chambers and Partners High Net Worth in 2020 and 2021.

 - Acting for a former eighties pop star in relation to her £4m sale and dealing with the related planning issues.